Sallaks/AgendaAPP/README.md

 ### Usage image local

-1. Open a terminal and navigate to the root directory of your project.
+1. Open a terminal and navigate to the root directory

 2. Run the following command to build and run the containers: